 - The Why: For the edification of the believer and the body and as signs to curious people that God is really at work in all of this (chapter 14).

 - The Who and What: Given by One Spirit to all believers; both manifestations of the Spirit through believers at particular moments and works of the Spirit in individual lives for equipping the body of Christ for mission (chapter 12).

 - The How: To only be motivated by and expressed in love if they are to have any real, eternal importance and impact (chapter 13).

-As we move into a 2-year emphasis on Ministry Health as a denomination, our hope is to reignite a healthy conversation about spiritual gifts.
+As we continue our 2-year emphasis on Ministry Health as a denomination, our hope is to reignite a healthy conversation about spiritual gifts.
 We want to see every church moving in the direction of this aforementioned church’s diagram – every believer empowered by the Holy Spirit and equipped and released for ministry – together, making disciples of all nations.
 We want to move from attendance to ownership of the mission.
 This is a vital part of ministry health.
 We are joining you in prayer for miracles, healings, and other manifestations of the Spirit, and for gifts to equip the body for works of service.
 Ministry Health means being empowered by grace for ministry both on Sundays and every day of the week.